 As a leader looking around your organization, can you confidently say your teams know what you want to do next?
 If not, a formalized goal and objective setting process can help.

 A “formal process” doesn’t have to be daunting or elaborate.
-All you need is a structured way to communicate about goals, organize priorities, and document a plan.
+All you need is a structured way to communicate goals, organize priorities, and document a plan.
 Check out this free template for goal setting and development planning.
 Along with the tips in this article, it will help you drive collaboration between management and individual contributors.

 The best way to improve is to start small.
 It doesn’t need to be adopted by the whole organization to make a difference.
 You can use the template to have a conversation with your manager or your team about goals and objectives.